 Professional liability insurance can help pay your legal costs if a client sues over an alleged error, oversight, or negligence.

 If you provide guidance or counseling, your business is highly susceptible to liability risks.
-For instance, if a social worker offers advice to a client who goes on to harm someone, your organization could be blamed.
+For instance, if a worker offers advice to a client who goes on to harm someone, your organization could be blamed.

 When facing a lawsuit, professional liability insurance can pay for court costs, attorney’s fees, judgments, and settlements.